Why small businesses should offer a retirement plan as a benefit to employees

 Like SEP IRAs, funds are vested immediately

-A 401(k) retirement savings plan is a cost-effective way to offer flexibility to both the employer and the employee.
+A 401(k) retirement savings plan is a cost-effective way to offer flexibility to both the employer and the employee, though owner-only businesses do have the option for a solo 401(k).
 Employees can invest in their retirement through convenient salary deferrals that are generally not taxed until funds are distributed.
 Flexible plan options give small businesses more opportunities to align a retirement savings plan with company values and culture.

 Employers have more flexibility